The Truth About Heather O’Rourke and Poltergeist III

 “That was the creepiest thing I’ve gone through, in my life, having this little girl dressed up as Heather.
 Keeping her face away from camera.
 I really just did not wanna finish the film.
 None of us would go along with the studio and of any publicity for the release of the movie.
 None of us wanted the movie released… but it was.
 I don’t think any of us thought finishing the film would be a memorial to Heather.
 The only thing we did was… at the end of the film, was a single card that says in memoriam to Heather O’Rourke, which makes it sadder!”

 Supermarket tabloids and local newspapers immediately jumped on the building bandwagon surrounding the Poltergeist films productions.
 The idea that the films were jinxed or cursed began to circulate once more.
-Sherman had the brunt of the negative press, unaware that he had never wanted to finish, let alone release the film.
+Sherman had the brunt of the negative press, but the press was unaware that director had never wanted to finish, let alone release the film.

 One of the biggest debunkers of such rumors about a curse was fellow Poltergeist alumni Zelda Rubenstein, who spoke openly about the films jinx.